Updates available for Java 8 and 11, as of Apr 16 2019

 If you are on CF11, then as long as you are on its update 3 or later (released Dec 2014), then you can use Java 8 and this latest update.
 The original installer for CF11 came with Java 7 bundled.
 Later installers came with Java 8 bundled.
 As for Java 11, it is not supported for CF11.
 To be clear, I am saying that Adobe did not update CF11 to support Java 11, when it updated CF2016 and 2018 to support it in Feb 2019, even though technically CF11 is “supported” until April 2019.
 It is what it is.

 If you are on CF10, then as long as you are on its update 14 or later (released Oct 2014), then you can use Java 8 and this latest update.

 CF9 and earlier were never updated to support Java 8 or later.
 But I will note that some people have changed CF to point to Java 8 (for some feature it added), and for most things “worked” while for others it did not and they had to revert (or were forced to upgrade to a newer CF version that supported it.)

-Here’s a table of CF versions and the Java versions they support, summarizing the above.
-If you want to link to it, here is a link directly to this table:
+Here’s a table of CF versions and the Java versions they support, summarizing the above (including the Sep 2019 update regarding Java 12).
+If you may want to link to this table to share with others, here is a direct link to it: